cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

 If you want to obtain coins for the testnet, you can do so by using [this faucet](https://gaia.faucetcosmos.network/)

-### Is there a minimum amount of Atoms that must be staked to be an active (=bonded) validator?
+### Is there a minimum amount of Atoms that must be stakingd to be an active (=bonded) validator?

 There is no minimum.
-The top 100 validators with the highest total stake (where total stake = self-bonded stake + delegators stake) are the active validators.
+The top 100 validators with the highest total staking (where total staking = self-bonded staking + delegators staking) are the active validators.

 ### How will delegators choose their validators?

 Delegators are free to choose validators according to their own subjective criteria.
 This said, criteria anticipated to be important include:

 * **Amount of self-bonded Atoms:** Number of Atoms a validator self-bonded to its staking pool.
 A validator with higher amount of self-bonded Atoms has more skin in the game, making it more liable for its actions.
 * **Amount of delegated Atoms:** Total number of Atoms delegated to a validator.
-A high stake shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
-Indeed, hackers are incentivized to hack bigger validators as they receive a reward proportionate to the stake of the validator they can prove to have compromised.
+A high staking shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
+Indeed, hackers are incentivized to hack bigger validators as they receive a reward proportionate to the staking of the validator they can prove to have compromised.
 Validators are expected to become less and less attractive as their amount of delegated Atoms grows.
 * **Commission rate:** Commission applied on revenue by validators before it is distributed to their delegators
 * **Track record:** Delegators will likely look at the track record of the validators they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime and how often the node was compromised.